 Enjoy some of the finest views in Wales from our converted Edwardian railway carriage located on the coastal footpath between the sandy beaches at Aberporth and Tresaith.
-See photos inside this converted railway carriage.
+This holiday home sites between (walking distance) from two of the loveliest sandy beaches in Wales.
 Many guests see Europe's largest colony of bottle-nose dolphins in th ebay in front, and direct access to the heritage coast footpath makes Wendy the ideal location for exploring the West Wales coast.
 Peaceful location with no roads within 300 yards.
 You can catch sea bass and mackerel on lines from the rocks in front of the carriage.
-Read an independent review of Wendy from the travel section of the Guardian newspaper or see the local coast as captured in an amateur video.
-See real guest holiday albums here, here, here, here and here.
+Read an independent review of Wendy from the travel section of the Guardian newspaper or see real guest holiday albums here, here, here, here and here.

 She was sold to GWR (Great Western Railway) in 1911 and converted to 8 single, and 1 double in 1919.
 In December 1931 she was retired from use, and in 1936 she was purchased from GWR Swindon and delivered by rail to (then) Newcastle Emlyn railway station.
 She was then delivered by lorry and bogey to Aberporth where she has rested ever since.
 Her original neighbours at Aberporth were cariages from Queen Victoria's own train..but one has since been removed to a museum, though other historic carriages can still be seen on the coastal footpath.
 We keep her painted in GWR colours.
 There have been changes but much original detail remains including the side corridor past the bedrooms.

 All rooms in the carriage are lined in oak, are insulated and have panel heaters so are suitable for use all year round.
 We love it when it is stormy in winter!